| |

 You might like – Chatuchak Weekend Market, Bangkok – ultimate guide >

-Originally known as Don Quijote in its homeland of Japan where it has dozens of stores all over the country, Don Don Donki as it is branded in Thailand have recently opened their newest store (it opened in January 2023) in Bangkok’s Silom district, right on the edge of Thaniya Street.
+Originally known as Don Quijote in its homeland of Japan where it has dozens of stores all over the country, Don Don Donki as it is branded in Thailand have recently opened their newest store in Bangkok’s Silom district, right on the edge of Thaniya Street.

 This is in addition to the hugely popular Don Don Donki’s at the MBK Centre and Thonglor (where you can sit in a colourful tuk-tuk outside and pose for pics).